Aventus-Network-Services/documentation/ERC20-lift-guide.md

 > _amount (uint256) = 1000000000000000000
 > ```

 4. Click the 'Write' button to begin the process.
 This will trigger Metamask and ask for you to 'Approve' your transaction.
-Now wait for the transaction Status to show Success and save the Transaction Hash
+Now wait for the transaction Status to show 'Success' and save the Transaction Hash